 You may want to read about the Best Things Things to Do in Florence with Kids!

 If you’ve got knee problems, heart problems, claustrophobia, vertigo, or you need to avoid physical exertion, skip this climb.

 I’ll leave you with a video from the Museo dell’Opera del Duomo.
 It’s in Italian and is also signed.

 Enjoy the climb!
 And when you’re done, get a gelato!

-If you’d really like to see the frescos inside the Duomo’s dome, book your tickets and do that climb.
-If you’re mostly interested in the views of the city, I’d recommend climbing Giotto’s bell tower.
+If you’d really like to see the frescos inside the Duomo’s dome, make sure you get the BRUNELLESCHI PASS so you can also do that climb.
+If you’re mostly interested in the views of the city, I’d recommend climbing Giotto’s bell tower (get the BRUNELLESCHI OR GIOTTO PASS).
 You get amazing views of Florence AND the Duomo AND the Baptistry AND it’s less crowded.

 Yes.
 The bell tower is part of the Duomo, so you’ll need to dress respectfully (covering your knees, shoulders, etc) or you risk being denied entry.

 The bell tower is decorated with red, white, and green marble, just like the Duomo.